Learn about small-cap stocks with eToro

 What is institutional interest?

-Institutional interest is, in contrast to individual traders and investors, very large companies, organisations, investment banks and so on which often trade shares in large parcels and high volumes.
+Institutional interest is, in contrast to individual traders and investors, very large companies, organisations, investment banks and so on that often trade shares in large parcels and high volumes.
 They provide liquidity to the market and often set the trends.

 What is a business lifecycle?

 Every business goes through a range of stages, defined variously as four, five or even seven stages.
-Forbes suggests the basic steps: start-up, growth, maturity and either decline or renewal and rebirth.
+Forbes suggests the basic steps: start-up, growth, maturity, and either decline or renewal and rebirth.

 This information is for educational purposes only and should not be taken as investment advice, personal recommendation, or an offer of, or solicitation to, buy or sell any financial instruments.